 - Give links to video tutorials on their website

-Why use newsletters to communicate during coronavirus? 🤔
+Why use newsletters to communicate during the coronavirus? 🤔

 Because schools and colleges can communicate via regular email right?

-Yes, they can, but the benefits of email newsletters outweighs that of normal email.
+Yes, they can, but the benefits of email newsletters outweigh that of normal email.